Beneficial State Bank & Beneficial State Foundation

 On the eve of the great recession, Kat co-founded, with her husband Tom Steyer, a new kind of bank in Oakland, California.

-Dedicated to helping people and protecting the planet while thriving as a business, Beneficial State Bank helped inspire a growing movement of ventures adopting a triple-bottom-line approach that values people, the planet, as well as profits.
+Dedicated to helping people and protecting the planet while thriving as a business, Beneficial State Bank helped inspire a growing movement of ventures adopting a triple-bottom-line approach.
 The bank now operates across California, Oregon, and Washington.
 Today, Kat serves as the Board Chair of the bank, which is both a Community Development Financial Institution and a certified B Corporation.

 Beneficial State Bank has an unusual nonprofit ownership structure, with a mission to build prosperity in our communities through beneficial banking services delivered in an economically and environmentally sustainable manner.
 During the bank’s inception, Kat and Tom transferred their economic rights to the Beneficial State Foundation, freeing up the bank to optimize its social and environmental impact rather than maximize profits.
 Continuously learning from what works in the field, Beneficial State Foundation’s mission is to change the banking system for good.